YU-MITC/moodle-local_yukaltura/README.md

 In addition, the administrators can install "[YU Kaltura Media Assignment](https://moodle.org/plugins/mod_kalmediaassign)" and "[YU Kaltura Media Resource](https://moodle.org/plugins/mod_kalmediares)".
 These plugins provide teachers ability of creating resource and activity modules which use kaltura media in their Moodle courses.

 Please note that there is a chance this module will not work on some Moodle environment.
-Also, this package is only available in English.
+Also, this package is only available in English and Japanese.
 Stay tuned to future versions for other language supports.

 Original plugin package ("Kaltura Video Package") has better functions than ours and is easy to use.
 So that, for customers of the "Kaltura SaaS Edition", use the original plugin package is the better.